spiroka/Note-taking-app/README.md

 ## Running the application

-First, install dependencies by running `npm i`, then run the dev server with `npm run dev`;
+First, install dependencies by running `npm i`, then run the dev server with `npm run dev`.